-Electronic and Computer Engineering is an exciting and rapidly developing area that is increasingly affecting every area of our lives.
+Electronic and Computer Engineering is an exciting and rapidly developing area that is increasingly affecting every aspect of our lives.
 Many everyday objects with which we interact, such as mobile phones, tablets and games consoles, contain electronics that have to be designed by engineers.
 Our degree will prepare you for a career in electronic systems design and software development.
-This four year degree includes a compulsory one year placement in industry.
+This four-year degree includes a compulsory one year placement in industry.

 You will learn the fundamentals of the subject, including analogue and digital electronics, programming, software development and more specialised topics such as embedded systems, mobile devices and robotics.
 The degree has a good balance of academic theory and practical ‘hands-on’ project work.
 You will work in new purpose-built laboratories, using the very latest equipment.